dzekelid/radius/_listings/dezrez/apipoisearchradius-post-openapi.md

 x-collection-name: Dezrez
 x-complete: 0
 info:
-  title: Dezrez Get historical prices within a radius of a location
+  title: Dezrez Search for POI's in a radius from a point
   version: 1.0.0
-  description: Get historical prices within a radius of a location.
+  description: Search for poi's in a radius from a point.
 host: api.dezrez.com
 basePath: /
 schemes: